Ever wonder who invented New York Fashion Week?

 Since so few people traveled in those days, their local newspaper audiences were mesmerized.

 Stores sold out of American designer inventories.

 Fashion editors were assigned at every major newspaper.

 Within six months of that first press week, Eleanor Lambert was the most influential woman in fashion.

-In addition to commandeering the best dress list and starting fashion week, she also:
+In addition to commandeering the best dress list and starting New York Fashion Week, Eleanor also: